PatrickZimmerer/RARE-EVM-Puzzles/evm-puzzles-daltyboy11/README.md

 - Second challenge is to make `ADD` of `PC` (which is 0x41) & `CALLDATASIZE` to be 0x47 (64) which will get us to the last `JUMPDEST`

-- So if we have a calldatasize of `0x010203040506` (6bytes) and a value of 2 the last `JUMP` will land on the last `JUMPDEST` and we will sucesfully finish the first puzzle
+- So if we have a calldata of `0x010203040506` (6bytes) and a value of 2 the last `JUMP` will land on the last `JUMPDEST` and we will sucesfully finish the first puzzle

 ### Puzzle 2